 Click on Activity history.

-Under “Filter activities from accounts,” turn off the toggle for the accounts you want remove from Timeline.
+Under “Show activities from accounts,” turn off the toggle switch for all your accounts.

 Under “Clear activity history,” click the Clear button.